Protonics Clinical Studies

 Conclusions

 Attention to pelvic position using Protonics resulted in successful outcomes for this woman with Trochanteric bursitis.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #9